Last updated on August 13th, 2018 at 05:23 pm

-The Residences Centennial Park is the most unique accommodation you can have in Sydney.
+Right in park you will find the most unique accommodation you can have in Sydney, the Residences Centennial Park.
 These are the two houses originally used by the rangers in charge of the Centennial Park.

 They have been tastefully renovated in a Victoria style.
 They have an amazing view and you will almost feel to be in the outback although you are right in the center of the most populated city in Australia